fhansa/MMM-mqttCommand/README.md

 # MMM-mqttCommand
 MQTT Command broker - trigger various command in Magic Mirror using MQTT

+## Status
+* This project is in pilot phase.
+Currently hardcoded to one command: Monitor ON/OFF.

 ## Features
 * Contains native commands
 * Map MQTT-command to notification